sandbergja/sandbergja.github.com/_posts/2015-11-21-ezproxy-sip-connection.md

 ## EZProxy setup

-I'd like to have our EZProxy server authenticate users using SIP2, which is totally supported and documented here: http://www.oclc.org/support/services/ezproxy/documentation/usr/sip.en.html.
+EZProxy server authenticate users using SIP2, which is totally supported and documented here: http://www.oclc.org/support/services/ezproxy/documentation/usr/sip.en.html.

+However, I was not enthusiastic about sending unencrypted patron login information over Telnet or raw sockets, and neither was our ILS sysadmin.
+Therefore, we used SSH tunnel.

 Using log file to find the SIP requests that are going out.

-However, I am not enthusiastic about sending unencrypted patron login information over Telnet or raw sockets, and neither is our ILS sysadmin.
-I'd like to figure out a way to perform the SIP2 authentication/authorization check over SSH, but am not quite sure how best to do that.
-Do either of these approaches make sense?
+.ssh authorize without password

 {% highlight bash %}